Machine learning techniques in joint default assessment: Modelling dependent defaults

-in particular $ \pi_1=\mathbb{E}[Q_h]=p. $ Furthermore, for $i \neq j$ $ Cov(Y_i, Y_j)= Var(Q_h)$.
-Comparing \eqref{E2} with \eqref{cm} and \eqref{pippo} it follows that the moments of the mixing variable $Q_h$ completely determine the joint distribution of defaults and consequently the distribution of the number of defaults.
-Therefore, using sample moments of $Q_h$, that is a function of observable covariates, we can in principle estimate the distribution of $S$.
+Comparing \eqref{E2} with \eqref{cm} and \eqref{pippo} it follows that the moments of the mixing variable $Q_{h}$ completely determine the joint distribution of defaults and consequently the distribution of the number of defaults.
+Therefore, using the sample moments of $Q_{h}$, that are a function of the observable covariates, we can in principle estimate the distribution of $S$.
 This can be done in practice for low dimensions, since the non parametrical distribution in \eqref{pippo} exhibits numerical problems from $m\sim 30$ onwards.
-The specification of a parametrical distribution for $Q_h$ allows us to work also in high dimensions.
+The specification of a parametrical distribution for $Q_{h}$ allows us to work also in high dimensions.

-The estimated individual default probabilities are realizations of $Q_h$, and we use them to estimate the moments of $Q_h$ or its parameters, if we assume a parametrical distribution for $Q_h$.
-The distribution of $Q_h$ depends on the distribution of the covariates, thus we do not have any information about its parametrical form. {The model risk associated to the parametrical form of the distribution of $Q_h$ has been discussed in \cite{mcneil2005quantitative}, Section 8.4.6.
-In particular it is considered the model risk associated to the parametrical mixing distribution under the constraint that the default probability $p$ and the default correlation $\rho$ (or the second order moment $\pi_2$) are known and fixed (see \eqref{corr}).
-Proposition 8.16 in \cite {mcneil2005quantitative} proves that the tail distribution of the number of defaults is determined by the tail distribution of $Q_h$.
-Nevertheless, \cite {mcneil2005quantitative} conclude that, if the first two moments are fixed, this seems to be significant only after the $ 0.99$ quantile of the distribution.
-From a practical point of view the more relevant quantities are the marginal default probability and the default correlation.
-For this reason, the particular parametrical form of the mixing variable is less important than the estimates of $p$ and $\rho$.
-This means that in this model the tail is particularly sensitive to $p$ and $\rho$.}
+Because the distribution of $Q_{h}$ depends on the distribution of the covariates, we do not have any information about its parametrical form. {The model risk associated to the parametrical form of the distribution of $Q_{h}$ has been discussed in \cite{mcneil2005quantitative}, Section 8.4.6.
+Proposition 8.16 in \cite{mcneil2005quantitative} proves that the tail distribution of the number of defaults is determined by the tail distribution of $Q_{h}$.
+Nevertheless, \cite{mcneil2005quantitative} conclude that, if the first two moments are fixed, this seems to be significant only after the $0.99$ quantile of the distribution.
+When excluding the extreme percentile, the more relevant quantities or the total number of default distribution are the marginal default probability and the default correlation, $p$ and $\rho $.
+For this reason, we consider the particular parametrical form of the mixing variable less important than the estimates of $p$ and $\rho $ and we opt for } a beta distribution with parameters $a$ and $b$ for $Q_{h}$, i.e. $Q_h\sim \beta (a,b)$.
+This gives rise to an exchangeable Bernoulli mixture model frequently used in practice, i.e. the beta mixing-model.
+If $Q_h\sim \beta (a,b)$ then the number of defaults $S$ follows a so-called beta-binomial distribution of parameters $d$, $a$ and $b$ (see \cite {mcneil2005quantitative}), where we recall that $d$ is the dimension of $ \boldsymbol{Y}$ or the number of obligors.
+The beta and the beta-binomial distributions are recalled in Appendix \ref{beta}.